LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Prerequisites

-First of all, make sure that you have a [[working Play installation | Installing]].
+First of all, make sure that you have a [[working Play installation|Installing]].
 You only need Java (version 6 minimum), and to unzip the Play binary package to start; everything is included.

 As we will use the command line a lot, it’s better to use a Unix-like OS.
 If you run a Windows system, it will also work fine; you’ll just have to type a few commands in the command prompt.

 You will of course need a text editor.
-If you are accustomed to use a full featured Java IDE like Eclipse or Netbeans you can of course use it.
+If you are accustomed to use a full featured Scala IDE like Eclipse or IntelliJ you can of course use it.
 However with Play you can have fun working with a simple text editor like Textmate, Emacs or VI.
 This is because the framework manages the compilation and the deployment process itself.

 ## Project creation